bydzen/cti3c3_front-end/README.md

 - [X] Contact
 - [X] Login/Register

+## Compatibility
+This front-end is developed for web app only (no mobile version).

 ## Acknowledgments 📝
 * Level: (4/5) - Almost Crazy.
 * This work is in progress.